 Price is not just about numbers.
 It's also about psychology.
 "Perceived value" is how valuable customers think your product is.
 You can increase perceived value and charge a higher price.

-- Strong Branding: A beautiful logo, professional packaging, and a good brand story increase value.
+• Strong Branding: A beautiful logo and professional packaging increase value.

-- Uniqueness: If your product is truly unique and cannot be found elsewhere, its perceived value is much higher.
+• Uniqueness: If your product is truly unique, its perceived value is much higher.

 Frequently Asked Questions (FAQs)